 Furthermore, faced with nervousness in markets, political uncertainty as a new government formed, and the threat of worse shocks to come, launching a powerful programme of easing had a significant calming effect.
 Some actions require 'shock and awe'.

-"They were right, in my opinion, to warn of the risks before the referendum, and their actions helped to calm down nerves once the vote had taken place, although what they did in terms of the announcement carried its own risks," says Panicos Demetriades, a former governor of the Bank of Cyprus and professor of economics at the University of Leicester.
+"They were right, in my opinion, to warn of the risks before the referendum, and their actions helped to calm down nerves once the vote had taken place, although what they did in terms of the announcement carried its own risks," says Panicos Demetriades, a former governor of the Central Bank of Cyprus and professor of economics at the University of Leicester.

 Allianz chief economic adviser Mohamed El-Erian raised a related idea in remarks at the UK's Houses of Parliament late in 2016: "After the outcome [of the vote], there was a real risk of a shock to the payment and settlement system...
 You have got to guarantee the system, and that is what the BoE did.
 It came out and said: 'I am here – I will basically do whatever it takes.' ...
 I think that was very important for confidence."

 Critics may be right that Carney stressed the risks more than he ought to have done during the Brexit debate.
 But given the political flux, calls for his resignation by some Eurosceptic politicians were overdone.
 And when new Conservative prime minister Theresa May signalled she was planning to effect a "change" to monetary policy, triggering speculation that the BoE's independence was under threat, Carney forcefully stood his ground.
 "We at the BoE have long said monetary policy has been overburdened, and that we need a better balance between monetary, fiscal and structural policy," Carney told attendees at the IMF/World Bank annual autumn meeting in Washington, DC.